 Within this, our exercise selection can actually play an important role in how we feel both during and after exercise – some of which are much more beneficial than others.

-Which leads us nicely into the topic of today’s post!
-In this article I will outline seven key exercise that you can use to boost your confidence!
+This leads us nicely into the topic of today’s post!
+In this article I will outline seven key exercises that you can use to boost your confidence!

 Whether you choose the humble goblet squat, or the more demanding barbell back squat, it really doesn’t matter – the squat is a fantastic exercise that allows us to build strength and power throughout the entire body (with special mention to the core and the legs), and subsequently requires both a huge amount of energy to complete, along with a whole lot of effort.

 Due to the demand the squat places on the body, it causes a huge increase in hormone secretion, which can leave us feeling good and full of confidence.